aniftyco/awesome-tailwindcss/readme.md

 ---

-🌟 **[Tailwind UI](https://tailwindui.com)** 🌟 - Beautifully designed components and templates, hand-crafted using the CSS framework you already know and love.
+🌟 **[Tailwind UI is hiring](https://jobs.tailwindui.com/full-stack-developer)** 🌟 - Help define and build the future of their developer tools and products.

 ---